Bruce Berger: Life and education

 Berger was born in Evanston, Illinois, and grew up in the suburban Chicago village of Kenilworth.
 He was the only child of Nancy Lander and Robert Oscar Berger, an accountant and Kenilworth's mayor.
 After public school he attended The Lawrenceville School.
 He graduated from Yale University in 1961 with a B.A. in English.
 Berger did graduate work at the University of California, Berkeley, but did not pursue a doctorate.

 Career in music

 Berger played piano professionally for three years in Spain, which was the source of his memoir The End of the Sherry.

 Essays, articles, and poetry

 Berger's articles and essays were published in a number of literary quarterlies.
 For three years he was a contributing editor at American Airlines' magazine, American Way, and collaborated with photographer Miguel Ángel de la Cueva.

 Berger published a poetry collection, Facing the Music.
 He was a three-time winner of the Colorado Authors' League Award for Poetry.

 Environmental interests

 Berger was actively involved in environmental issues and wildlife preservation for the Southern Utah Wilderness Alliance, The Sierra Club, and The Glen Canyon Institute.
 For twenty years he was a board member of Niparajá, A. C. in Mexico.

+Berger Cabin

+Berger's residence, known as the Berger Cabin, was added to the National Register of Historic Places in 2025.
+The Modernist, log-cabin style house was designed by architect Fritz Benedict and built in 1947.
+The property is at 835 West Main Street in Aspen, Colorado.
+Berger owned the house for 53 years.